hslbck/gnome-shell-extension-radio/README.md

 * install from [GNOME Shell extension website]
 * build and install from source, see [CONTRIBUTING]

+### Known issues

+On some hardware configurations `gnome-shell` freezes when started in Wayland session.
+This is believed to be caused by [GStreamer not initialising fully] before the extension tries using it.

+Removal of the `gstreamer-vaapi` package fixes this.

 ### Charset convertion

 Radio station streams may include tags - track artist and title.